inferno986return/python-pcep/Module2.md

 ## Section 2.1: The "Hello World! program

-`print()` is an important built-in statement in Python as it allows an easy way to output data to the console.
+`print()` is an important built-in function in Python as it allows an easy way to output data to the console.
 In Python 3, `print()` is built into the language itself and can take no arguments, where it only prints a blank line.

 When learning a programming language, it's common to start by outputting "Hello World" by using the built-in print function.
 So for Python 3: